 These six original coloring activities will keep kids entertained and occupied while you put the finishing touches on your Thanksgivukkah meal.
 (Click each image to download.)

-From CBS Boston
+From Metro Boston

 Pumpkin pie still baking?
 Entertain yourself (and your guests!) with our free word search puzzle that incorporates clues related to both Hanukkah and Thanksgiving.

 A turkey can be fried in less than an hour, giving you more time to spend with guests.

 Eating cheese products is a custom to commemorate the involvement of Judith and women in the events of Hanukkah.
 Here are tips from a former cheesemonger to help you bring the best in tasty cheeses to your holiday gathering.

 This interactive service takes just a few minutes and is a meaningful way to begin your festive meal by encouraging everyone around the table to think about the miracles of both holidays and the historical events that brought us to this day.

 WBUR’s Sacha Pfeiffer speaks with Amy Traverso, one of Radio Boston’s food-loving regular guests, about delicious dishes that combine the best of both holidays.

 Delish.com has everything you need for an unforgettable meal, including ideas for plenty of hybrid dishes.

 This song is based on Mike Tompkins’s a cappella version of Taio Cruz’s “Dynamite.”